-In “Meditation XV” of Physiologie du Gout or The Psychology of Taste, Brillat-Savarin follows French usage and does not refer to the halte de chasse as a pique-nique.
+According to French usage, the halte de chasse is not un pique-nique usage because it is an alfresco gathering.
 English translators observe this: Fayette Robinson prefers the literal “halte de chasse,” Anne Drayton uses “pause in the chase” or “shooting-luncheon,” and M.F.K.
 Fisher makes it a “hunting luncheon.”

-Brillat-Savarin’s luncheon during the hunt is observed in two ways: one is informal, and the other is sophisticated and festive.
-Of the former, when hunters a trysting place, they pause and snack while waiting for their wives, lovers, and friends to arrive.
-“Shade attracts him; the turf receives him; the murmur of the rivulet advises him to open the flask he has brought to revive himself with.
+Brillat-Savarin’s halte has two parts, one necessary and the other festive.
+When they arrive at the trysting place, hunters snack while waiting for guests (their wives, lovers, and friends.
+“Shade attracts him; the turf receives him, the murmur of the rivulet advises him to open the flask he has brought to revive himself with.
 Thus placed, he takes out the little well-baked loaves, uncovers the cold chicken some kind hand has placed in his haversack, and finds the piece of Gruyere or Roquefort, which is to represent a dessert.”
 In a footnote, Brillat–Savarin says that he prefers white wine because it “resists heat better than any other.”

 Gustave Courbet.
 Halte de Chasse (1858)

-The halte de chasse’s festive portion begins when the caléches, the hunters’ women, and other friends arrive.
-As the crowd mingles, staff spreads pâtés de Perigord, the wonders of Strasbourg [charcuterie], the delicacies of d’Achard [patisseries from Chez Achard], and all that the best laboratories [kitchens] produce that is transportable.
-Instead of the tepid wine carried in backpacks, staff provides “foaming champagne, and “Corks fly,” he assures readers, “all laugh, jest, and are happy.”
+The festive portion of the halte begins when the caléches arrive with the hunters’ ladies.
+As the crowd mingles, staff spreads a cloth on which everything is served at once in the French style.
+The food is a gourmet’s delight of pâtés de Perigord, the wonders of Strasbourg [charcuterie], the delicacies of d’Achard [patisseries from Chez Achard], and all that the best laboratories [kitchens] produce that is transportable.”
+Instead of the tepid wine in the in backpacks, there is cold “foaming champagne, and as “corks fly, all laugh, jest, and are happy.”

-*Among hunters, a tryst is a designated meeting place.
-The halte de chasse or repas de chasse is a popular theme among painters such as Watteau, Lancret, and that ilk.
-But the Courbet’s Le Repas de Chasse (1858) seems closest in style to Brillat-Savarin’s.
+Among hunters, a tryst is a designated meeting place.
+The halte de chasse or repas de chasse is a popular theme among painters but seldom written and about in fiction or poetry.
+Also a passionate hunter, Gustave Courbet painted several hunt scenes, of which Le Repas de Chasse (1858) is the closest in style to Brillat-Savarin’s.

 Featured Image: A lithograph by Alphonse Farcy for Physiology of Taste by Brillat-Savarin (1867). http://gallica.bnf.fr/ark:/12148/btv1b9012870m/f1.item